Unity-Technologies/ml-agents/docs/Basic-Guide.md

 if you want to [use an executable](Learning-Environment-Executable.md) or to `None` if you want to interact with the current scene in the Unity Editor.

-Before building the environment or interacting with it in the editor, select `Ball3DAcademy` in the **Hierarchy** window of the Unity editor and make sure the `3DBallLearningBrain` is in the Broadcast Hub of the `Ball3DAcademy` component.

 More information and documentation is provided in the [Python API](Python-API.md) page.